a-ndry/foody/README.md

 # foody

-A landing page for a restaurant
+A landing page for a restaurant.